amfion/coffee_machine/README.md

 # Coffee machine and other projects
 I'm learning Python with JetBrains Academy!
-SO AWESOME, WOW !!!
+Wonderful!!!